Christmas When Funds are Low

 *If you have abundance, try to think about how you can help others who may be struggling.
 If you like to initiate gift exchanges, try to see if you are putting anyone in a tight spot.
 Maybe you can reassure others that a gift in a certain situation is not necessary.

 Do you remember hearing stories from your parents and grandparents about Christmas when they were little?
-Many were excited to get only an orange and a popcorn ball.
+Many were excited to get an orange and a popcorn ball.
 Did our generation become a little too entitled?
-I think many of us have.
+Probably many of us have.
 And yet we can be flexible and adapt.
-And it doesn’t have to cost us our Christmas spirit.
-After all, Christmas is about celebrating Jesus, the best present of all.
-And being with family and friends, and being thankful for loved ones.
-And being generous with what we have been given.
-This doesn’t have to change.
-Maybe we need to be more intentional about living out what Christmas is really about.
+It doesn’t have to cost us our Christmas spirit.